 Take a Gap Year

-One note: ask your high school teachers for letters of recommendation now, and request that they keep them on file for the next round of applications.
+Be sure to ask your high school teachers for letters of recommendation now, and request that they keep them on file for the next round of applications.
 This way, they’ll be able to write the letters while you’re still fresh in their mind.

 Go to Community College, Then Transfer